 - This bread tastes amazing along side of a warm bowl of chicken noodle or tomato soup.

-- Simply spread butter and jam on top.
+- Simply spread butter, garlic herb butter or jam on top.

 - Dip into a warm cheese dip.